meeeerkat/vim-browser/README.md

 - Content interactive element like system (to finish): Can choose content (images, videos or audio) & open it with the command of the user's choice (set in config)
 - yy Yank current url command
 - Add help to all commands (-h prints help in the page\_widget & can be exited with 'q')
-- Config to choose welcome page & default search engine
+- Config files in yalm or json ?

 ## TODO in a long time
 - Bookmarks